 We all know characters make the story.
 Some books are entirely character driven, in which the arc and journey the character goes through is the entire point of the novel.
 But your characters will make or break the story – even in plot-driven books.

 We want to see characters grow and change, make mistakes and overcome.
-Doing this is what creates raving fans who follow that character from book to book.
+Making dynamic characters is what creates raving fans who follow that character from book to book.

 What is a dynamic character?